- As low as $169/Night

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this vacation home.
-Port of Charleston Cruise Terminal is worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Charleston Museum and Mount Pleasant Memorial Waterfront Park are also worth visiting.

 Special Instructions